 Why not competitive authoritarian regimes for Kazakhstan and Russia?
 Kazakhstan allows for multi-party elections and multi-party legislature.
-However, the overwhelming majority in parliament belongs to the pro-presidential party Nur Otan (Amanat today).
+However, the overwhelming majority in parliament belongs to the pro-presidential party Nur Otan.
+Personalist regime in Kazakhstan however has a dominant political party Nur Otan.
 Personalist regime of Russia also operates through the dominant party United Russia.
 Although United Russia was established and came to power later than in Kazakhstan, the party possesses central position in the Russian parliament and plays a strong redistributional function among loyalties.
 V-Dem describes both states as a single party controlling the executive and legislative branches of the government.